jacky-lee/r1-connect-demo-Android/README.md

 To enable an action such as opening the app when a notification is clicked, create a class that inherits from BroadcastReceiver and add the necessary logic to it.
 If you are okay with the default, which closes the notification upon pressing it, then no further coding is required.

-// TODO Insert sample code from the screenshot: https://raw.github.com/radiumone/r1-connect-demo-Android/master/readme-images/image3.png
+// TODO Yuriy - Insert sample code from the screenshot: https://raw.github.com/radiumone/r1-connect-demo-Android/master/readme-images/image3.png

 The class referred to in the first item is used in the following way: